GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

 ![install-step3_v47](https://user-images.githubusercontent.com/50238769/203584444-bfc44cdc-6944-4d6b-b910-8d0c4fca2056.png)

--On the page shown in the screenshot above, enter the correct database details.
+- On the page shown in the screenshot above, enter the correct database details.
 - Click on 'Run the installation' and the browser will take you to a page that looks like the screenshot below.
 ![zxxIj](https://user-images.githubusercontent.com/50238769/203585997-ab7a8ff7-4666-49a2-976e-1aa9100c5b18.png)